ShirinG/ShirinG.github.io/about.md

 My tool of choice for data analysis so far has been R, although I aim to add Python to my repertoire soon.

-I created the R package **exprAnalysis**, designed to streamline my RNA-seq data analysis pipeline.
+I created the R package [exprAnalysis](https://github.com/ShirinG/exprAnalysis), designed to streamline my RNA-seq data analysis pipeline.
 It is available via Github.
 Instructions for installation and usage can be found [here](https://shiring.github.io/rna-seq/microarray/2016/09/28/exprAnalysis).

 This blog will showcase some of the analyses I have been doing with different data sets (all freely available).
 I will also host teaching materials for students to access in conjunction with R courses I am giving.